stajahlee/DM-Power-Core-Version/README.md

 ####DMPOWER - A Dungeon Master's helper program for 5th edition Dungeons & Dragons
 _The program I've always wanted but could never find._
 The plan is to make a complete program that can keep your tabletop D&D game going and going with very little downtime and prep.
+This is the legacy (original) version of the program that will continue to run in C++ and terminal indefinantly.

 ### Main Features
 1. **Player Characters.** Build and Manage Characters.
 This feature might be useful for Players too.